 One of the hardest parts for the undercover operatives is resisting the urge to comfort the children.
 Instead, they allow the children to believe they are pedophiles to maintain the integrity of the mission.

 “When the takedown happens, we’re arrested along with the bad guys so we don’t blow our cover,” says Osborne.

 In this instance, however, someone outside the team told the children that the operatives were the good guys, and as Ballard’s team left the island, they could hear the children cheering and singing and laughing.
 “It was very emotional,” says Osborne.

 “There were Navy Seals in tears.
 It was a tender mercy that the Lord allowed Tim to have this connection with these kids on his last undercover mission.”
-(Ballard and Turley have since chosen to end their undercover work so they can bring more awareness to the public about modern-day slavery and raise donations for Operation Underground Railroad, but they are still deeply involved behind the scenes of each rescue mission.)
+(Ballard has since chosen to end his undercover work so he can bring more awareness to the public about modern-day slavery and raise donations for Operation Underground Railroad, but he is still deeply involved behind the scenes of each rescue mission.)

 Three months after Operation Triple Take, Ballard returned to the streets of Colombia and began asking local traffickers if they could sell him a child for the night.
 “They told me, ‘Don’t you know?
 No one is going to sell you kids now.
 It’s too dangerous.’
 We created a huge deterrent for the traffickers and scared off the sex tourism travelers,” he explains.
 “We rocked the whole country.”

-Since October, Colombia has completed five operations of their own—and that is exactly what Operation Underground Railroad hopes every country will do.
-“Our goal is to work with these governments, teach them what they need to know, and show them that they can do this so they can have the confidence to do this without us,” says Turley.
-“We can’t save everyone, but as more countries join in the fight, we can make a huge difference.”
+Since October, Colombia has completed several operations of its own—and that is exactly what Operation Underground Railroad hopes every country will do.
+“We are not a vigilante group," says Ballard.
+"Our goal is to work with these governments and teach them what they need to know so they can do this without us.”

 A Life of Freedom